-Joakim Kemell, the young 18-year-old Finnish winger, has been making waves in the American Hockey League (AHL) with the Milwaukee Admirals this season.
-With a keen eye for space and a deadly shot, Kemell has been one of the AHL’s most exciting young players to end the regular season, ranking ninth in the league in win-share percentage for players 21 years old or younger (as of April 23rd, 2023).
-But with the NHL offseason looming, some Preds fans are asking: will Kemell make the jump to the Predators roster this coming season, or will he continue his development in the AHL?
+Kemell has been making waves in the American Hockey League (AHL) with the Milwaukee Admirals so far this season.
+With a keen eye for space and a deadly shot, Kemell has been one of the AHL’s most exciting young players to end the regular season, ranking ninth in the league in win-share percentage per game for players 21 years old or younger (as of April 23rd, 2023).
+But with the NHL offseason looming, some Preds fans are asking: “Will Kemell make the jump to the Predators roster this coming season, or will he continue his development in the AHL?”
 Let’s dive into this question a bit.
 There is no denying that Kemell’s skill set is impressive.
 He has a knack for finding open space and positioning himself for scoring opportunities, and his shooting ability is top-notch.
 He’s not afraid to get creative with the puck and take on defenders, making him an entertaining player to watch.
 Despite being 5’11”, Kemell plays with a lot of jump, physicality, and more grit than most people give him credit for.
 Even though he’s been having impressive AHL performances, there are still concerns about Kemell’s readiness for the NHL.
-The Nashville Predators have a history of being patient with young prospects in the organization, giving them time to develop in the AHL for long periods of time.
-Kemell is still adjusting to North American ice after playing in Finland his entire career, and depending on how he performs in the Calder playoffs this year and the regular season next year, he may need another season in the AHL before jumping to the NHL to fully adjust and refine his skills on an American rink.
+The Nashville Predators have a history of being patient with young prospects in the organization, giving them time to develop in the AHL, perhaps longer than other NHL teams would in some cases.
+Kemell is still adjusting to North American ice after playing in Finland his entire career, and depending on how he performs in the Calder playoffs this year, he may need another season in the AHL before jumping to the NHL to fully adjust and refine his skills on an American rink.